Skip to main content

 Step 3: Choose the Appropriate Correction Method

-Based on the type of error and timing, you'll need to choose between two main correction methods:
+Based on the type of error and timing, choose between two main correction methods:

 Option 1: Filing an Amended Return